 Where should you register?

 You must register the death at the office within the district where the death occurred.
-An appointment will need to be made, and our local Registrar’s details are listed on the following page.
-Should death occur outside of Portsmouth, we can provide you with the details of the relevant Registrar, and we’ll even make the appointment for you.
-If you have difficulty in getting to the Registrar, just let us know.
-We’ll take you there and bring you back, and there is NO charge for this service.
+An appointment will need to be made, and our local Registrars are listed below.
+Should death occur outside of Portsmouth, we can provide you with the details of the relevant Registrar, and we'll even make the appointment for you.
+If you have difficulty getting to the Registrar, just let us know.
+We'll take you there and bring you back, and there is NO charge for this service.
 Should you, as a relative, live a long distance away from the Registrar, you can, in certain circumstances, register by declaration.
 Please let us know.

 What documents are issued?

-Once the death is registered, three documents will be released to you.
-The first, a White Certificate (BD8 Rev) containing a social security form.
-This enables you to claim any arrears or benefits due to the deceased person's estate and to ensure that the correct benefits are paid to the widow if this is applicable.
-The white certificate is issued free of charge.
-Secondly, a Green Certificate, the Registrars Certificate for Burial or Cremation.
-This certificate is required by the Burial or Cremation authority and must be given to the Funeral Director.
-Should the deceased be resting at a hospital, we will need the green certificate as evidence given your instructions before any collection can be carried out.
-This certificate is also provided free of charge.
+Once the death is registered, the Registrar will release three documents.
+The first is a White Certificate (BD8 Rev) containing a social security form.
+This enables you to claim any arrears or benefits due to the deceased person's estate and ensure that the widow's correct benefits are paid if applicable.
+The white Certificate is issued free of charge.
+Secondly, a Green Certificate, the Registrar's Certificate for Burial or Cremation.
+This Certificate is required by the Burial or Cremation authority and must be given to the Funeral Director.
+Should the deceased be resting at a hospital, we will need the green Certificate as evidence given your instructions before any collection can be carried out.
+This Certificate is provided free of charge.

-Thirdly, you will be provided with a Certified Copy of the Entry.
-This is the ‘Death Certificate’, a copy of the actual entry in the Register of Deaths.
-Copies of the Certified Copy of Entry can be purchased for a small fee.
-Additional copies of the certificate will be necessary for Grant of Probate or Letters of Administration.
-You may also require copies of this certificate for informing Banks, Building Societies, Insurance companies, Solicitors and if you intend to claim a funeral payment through the DWP.
+Thirdly, they will provide you with a Certified Copy of the Entry, known as the 'Death Certificate', a copy of the actual entry in the Register of Deaths.
+These can purchase copies of the Certified Copy of Entry for a small fee.
+Additional copies of the Certificate will be necessary for Grant of Probate or Letters of Administration.
+You may also require copies of this Certificate for informing Banks, Building Societies, Insurance companies, Solicitors and if you intend to claim a funeral payment through the DWP.
 These organisations will only accept original certificates and not photocopies.

 If you have any other queries or would like to speak to anyone concerning the process of registration, please do not hesitate to call upon our services.
 Alternatively, you may contact the local Registrar for Births, Deaths, and Marriages.
-Please note, to register a death, you will need to make an appointment.
+Please note that you will need to make an appointment to register a death.